oprypin/crsfml/gitbook/graphics-shape.md

 ## Drawing a shape

-Drawing a shape is as simple as drawing any other CrSFML entity:
+Drawing a shape is as simple as drawing any other SFML entity:

 ```ruby
 window.draw(shape)